AlexisSantaAna/gaming-store/README.md

 #  Gaming Store

-## E-commerce Project in React, using Bootstrap, useState, useEffect, useForm, ContextAPI, Helmet, Firebase, LocalStorage to save the cart & more
+## E-commerce Project in React, using Bootstrap, useState, useEffect, useForm, ContextAPI, Helmet, Firebase, LocalStorage to save the cart, Mobile Responsive Design & more